runwayml/learn/docs/how-to/hosted-models.md

 1. GET `/v1/` returns metadata about the Hosted Model
 1. GET `/v1/info` returns the input/output spec of `/v1/query`
 1. POST `/v1/query` is used to run the model on input and produce output

+These are the routes that the [JavaScript SDK](https://github.com/runwayml/hosted-models/) uses under the hood.
+You can use them directly if you prefer, or if you'd like to use Hosted Models from a language other than JavaScript (see the [Raw HTTP Example](#raw-http-example) below).

 ?> Note: The GET `/v1` route for each model will always return results quickly.
 The GET `/v1/info` and POST `/v1/query` have a timeout limit of 10 minutes and can take quite a while to respond if the model is waking up (see [Asleep, Awakening, and Awake states](#asleep-awakening-and-awake-states)), or is taking a while to process the input provided to it.